 5. Paint Your Past Employers and Experiences in a Negative Light

-You may have intensely disliked your time at a certain school or district, but painting your employer in a negative light can make you come across as a whiner and make your interviewer want to dig deeper into the situation by calling your employer to find out the truth.
-It shows you didn’t make the most out of your prior experience and dwelled on the negatives.
+You may have intensely disliked your time at a particular school or district, but painting your employer negatively can make you come across as a whiner and make your interviewer want to dig deeper into the situation by calling your employer to discover the truth.
+It shows you didn’t make the most of your prior experience and dwelled on the negatives.

-As an educator, you need to come across in the interview as confident, knowledgable, and friendly.
-These five no-nos will sabotage your actual worth by taking attention away from your skills and abilities.
+As an educator, you need to come across in the interview as confident, knowledgeable, and friendly.
+These five no-nos will sabotage your worth by taking attention away from your skills and abilities.

 Are you ready for your next job interview?
 It will either make or break your chances of receiving a job offer.
 If you fail to plan… you plan to fail.

-This is true, and I have seen it happen to extremely qualified educators, just like you.
-If you need help of any kind gearing up for your job search, don’t hesitate to reach out to me today.
+This is true, and I have seen it happen to extremely qualified educators like you.
+If you need help gearing up for your job search, don’t hesitate to reach out to me today.